This is some text inside of a div block.

 Don’t just focus on your ultimate goal—highlight fundraising milestones you hit along the way.

-For example, if you’re fundraising to build a school, your fundraising thermometer might indicate when you’ve raised enough for textbooks.
+For example, if you’re fundraising to build a school, your tracker might indicate when you’ve raised enough for textbooks.
 The next milestone may be benches and bookshelves, and the final one could represent an entire classroom.

 💛 Best for: Organizations fundraising for large-scale projects